 From the old well head S along the top of the small green.
 At the end cross a minor road and climb up onto Frant's main green.
 Follow the direction of a tarmac path down the large sloping green, with another minor road on your left and the A267 down to your right.
 At some point you will end up heading S on the other side of the main road, but you can first cross the minor road and continue on another part of the green.

 About 175m from the end of the main green, between “Thornbury” and a small telephone exchange, turn right down an enclosed path, still following the HWLT and TWCW.
 The path makes its way downhill for about 200m.
 At the bottom turn left in front of a deer fence, then almost immediately turn right through a gate in this fence to enter Eridge Old Park8.
 Head W through the parkland along a pleasant grassy track.

-Continue on a potentially very muddy broad track with the wood (and later a large lake9) on your left and a semi-cleared area on the right.
+Follow this potentially very muddy broad track with the wood (and later a large lake9) on your left and a semi-cleared area on the right.
 At the end of the lake turn left to cross its outflow on a footbridge.
 At the other side of the lake turn right through a gate in the deer fence onto a fenced path around two sides of a field.
 In the far corner follow a broad track round to the right into a large field, heading W; a parallel grassy path just off to the right alongside a low wire fence is the right of way across this field.

 As you climb up the slope you get a distant view of Eridge Park10 ahead on your right, across another large lake.
 After descending, follow the track briefly into some trees but almost immediately fork right as indicated into Forge Wood.
 This attractive woodland path meanders through the trees for about 300m and eventually veers left to return to the track.
 Cross over onto a footpath opposite, which turns right to run parallel to the track, heading N.